-Material: Limestone, Bronze and sound elements / Location: University of Denver, Entrance to Ritchie Center.
+Material: Limestone, Bronze and interactive sound elements / Location: University of Denver, Entrance to Ritchie Center.
 Denver, Colorado.

 An electronically sensored system is activated when someone sits on the benches, triggering speakers to be engaged.
 These are hooked up to a central system, from which there are pre-recorded lectures,